 The card rewards program is called Membership Rewards Gateway (MRG).

-You earn 2 MRG points per dollar spent everywhere except with government bodies, where the earn rate is 0.5 points per dollar spent (this will increase to 1 point per $1 spent from 15 April 2019).
+You earn 2 MRG points per dollar spent everywhere except with government bodies, where the earn rate is 1 point per dollar spent.

 2. Take off with eight airline partners

 The standout feature of MRG points is that they’re extremely flexible.
 You’re not locked into any single airline frequent flyer program (as occurs with earning Qantas or Velocity points), rather you accumulate MRG points until you’re ready to transfer them to a partner airline.

 When the time comes to transfer points, you can choose from eight top-notch airline partners:

 - Etihad Guest